masonritchason/LotCom-scanner-configs/README.md

-# LotCoM Scanner Configurations
+# LotCom Scanner Configurations

-JavaScript-based configurations for Cognex Scanners in the LotCoM Distributed System.
+JavaScript-based configurations for Cognex Scanners in the LotCom Distributed System.

-Used to verify formatting and data validity at scan-time for LotCoM QR Codes.
+Used to verify formatting and data validity at scan-time for LotCom QR Codes.